konne88/konne88.github.io/_posts/2015-08-17-paradoxes.md

       apply orderingOfOrderingsReflexive.
     Qed.

 The paradox is caused by the self-referential nature of the ordering of orderings.
-In general, the definition of a type is called _impredicative_ if it involves a quantifier whose domain includes the type currently being defined (see [TaPL, chapter 23][TAPL].
+In general, the definition of a type is called _impredicative_ if it involves a quantifier whose domain includes the type currently being defined (see [TaPL, chapter 23][TAPL]).
 A _predicative_ type system enforces that such self-referential definitions cannot be made.
-Predicative type system are usually implemented using _stratification_ or _ramification_, where `Type` is indexed by an integer and `Type n : Type (n + 1)`, e.g. `Type 0 : Type 1 : Type 2`.
+Predicative type system are usually implemented using _stratification_ or _ramification_, where `Type` is indexed by a natural number and `Type n : Type (n + 1)`, e.g. `Type 0 : Type 1 : Type 2`.

 [ASC]: {{ site.url }}/assets/posts/paradoxes/nat-asc.jpg
 [DSC]: {{ site.url }}/assets/posts/paradoxes/nat-dsc.jpg